 Target shoppers nationwide stranded at check-out lines amid register system outage

-Checkout systems at Target stores in Miami-Dade County and across the country crashed on Saturday, causing long lines and confusion among customers.
+Checkout systems at Target stores in Miami-Dade County and across the country crashed Saturday, causing long lines and confusion among customers, for at least two hours.

+The nationwide crash wasn’t completely fixed until about 6 p.m., according to a tweet from the retail chain.
+Target apologized for the inconvenience and confirmed all of the registers were back online after what it described as “an internal technology issue.”

+“After an initial but thorough review, we can confirm that this was not a data breach or security-related issue, and no guest information was compromised at any time,” the statement read.

 At the Target in Midtown Miami, roughly 15 shoppers were waiting out the hour-long crash Saturday afternoon, while some left their carts and walked out.